San Diego Dog Bite Attorneys

 - There are at least two level four bites or a multiple attack incident with at least one level four bite in each attack.

-- Level six of a dog bite is the most extreme, where the injury results in the victim’s death.
+- Level six of a dog bite represents the highest degree of severity, where the injury results in the victim’s death.

 Navigating through the legal system will take time with the assistance of an experienced San Diego dog bite attorney.
-Before securing representation, though, there are several subsequent steps a victim should take upon enduring a dog bite.
+Before hiring legal representation, however, there are several steps a victim can take after enduring a dog bite:

 - To reduce the possibility of infection, cleanse the bitten area with water and soap.